bradshjg/django-highcharts-demo/README.md

 ## Demo

-Run `./manage.py runserver` and visit `localhost:8000` to see the demo, a random bar chart and pie chart should be displayed and updated ever 5 seconds.
+Run `./manage.py runserver` and visit `localhost:8000` to see the demo, a random bar chart and pie chart should be displayed and updated every 5 seconds (no page reload necessary).

 ## Overview